Impact of Social and Behavior Change Communication in Nutrition Specific Interventions on Selected Indicators of Nutritional Status

 SBCC is a method of promoting positive change and employs a collection of tools and approaches that are informed by communication, behavior theory and marketing to improve adoption of and sustained changes in behavior.
 SBCC can serve as a stand-alone intervention but is increasingly used in combination with nutrition strategies to improve nutritional status.
 There is currently a paucity of evidence on the impacts of SBCC implemented in combination with nutrition specific interventions.

-This review focuses on interventions targeting childhood malnutrition, micronutrient deficiencies, and infant and young child feeding practices, and health services among women and children up to two years of age.
+This review focuses on interventions targeting childhood malnutrition, micronutrient deficiencies, and infant and young child feeding practices among women and children up to two years of age.
 Global initiatives such as the Scaling Up Nutrition Movement (SUN) have focused specific attention on the first 1,000 days of a child's life, including implementing nutrition specific interventions .
 The review is limited to programs which have combined a nutrition specific approach with SBCC as an element in the program, including activities such as advocacy, mass communication, interpersonal communication, group-based approaches and community/social mobilization.
 The purpose of this review is to synthesize studies on direct nutrition interventions which have included an SBCC component and summarize the lessons learned.
 The current paper is a companion piece to the synthesis of SBCC approaches in nutrition sensitive interventions (in press).

-Two approaches were used to identify the studies to be used in this review: analysis of the literature focusing on recent reviews of the impact of SBCC on nutrition specific programs, and searches on OVID and PubMed to identify additional studies using the key words shown in Table 1 for childhood malnutrition, maternal and child micronutrient supplementation, and infant and young child feeding practices (IYCF) and health services.
+Two approaches were used to identify the studies to be used in this review: analysis of the literature focusing on recent reviews of the impact of SBCC on nutrition specific programs, and searches on OVID and PubMed to identify additional studies using the key words shown in Table 1 for childhood malnutrition, maternal and child micronutrient supplementation, and infant and young child feeding practices (IYCF).
 Table 2 describes the classification of types of SBCC approaches and search terms employed.
 The literature review includes both published and "gray" literature.
 The gray literature represents final reports and other documents relevant to the purpose of the review.
 The studies reviewed here are not exhaustive, but rather, are descriptive of the different kinds of programs and interventions relevant to the sectors identified.

 Results: Malnutrition, Micronutrient Supplementation, and IYCF